ShepherdCode/ShepherdCode.github.io/README.md

 ## Welcome to Shepherd Code

-Shepherd Code belongs to computer science students and faculty at [Shepherd University] (https://www.shepherd.edu).
+Shepherd Code used by computer science students and faculty at [Shepherd University] (https://www.shepherd.edu).
+Shepherd Code is an educational organization on [GitHub] (GitHub.com).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown